bmaupin/mini-civ-5/README.md

 #### Windows

-1. Go to [Releases](https://github.com/bmaupin/quick-civ-5/releases) and download the `.civ5mod` file
+1. Go to [Releases](https://github.com/bmaupin/mini-civ-5/releases) and download the `.civ5mod` file
 1. Copy it to Documents/My Games/Sid Meier's Civilization 5/MODS

 ## Usage

 1. Start Civ 5 and go to the _Mods_ menu
-1. Check _Quick Civ 5_ and then start a new game
+1. Check _Mini Civ 5_ and then start a new game

 ## Wishlist